 Join with nature at it’s purest form using our private and closely located campsite to Machu Picchu.
 This location stirs a potion of strengthened connections and has a reputation of being the site of matrimony with us.
 We offer the option of an extra day allowing more time to embrace this life changing opportunity

 Get ready to put another check off of your travellers bucket list.
-You’ll be pickuped at 4.30am from your hotel, travel by bus to the beginnning of our trail at Piskacucho- kilometer 82.
-At 6.30 til 7am you can buy your breakfast in Ollantaytambo and load up on energy.
+You’ll be picked up at 4:30am from your hotel, travel by bus to the beginnning of our trail at Piskacucho- kilometer 82.
+At 6:30 til 7am you can buy your breakfast in Ollantaytambo and load up on energy.

-After lunch, begins a steep two hour climb and arrival time to camp Runkuraqay pass around 5pm, (almost 4000 meters) Having cooler night temperatures of around 4ºC.
+After lunch, begins a steep two hour climb and arrival time to camp Runkuraqay pass around 5pm, (almost 4,000 m/13,123ft) Having cooler night temperatures of around 4ºC.

-Note: On this day all our groups are visiting one of the most impressive Inca Cites of the Inca Trail called Wiñawayna!!
+Note: On this day all our groups are visiting one of the most impressive Inca Cities of the Inca Trail is called Wiñay wayna!!

 You will then have time to indulge in a few of the following activities on your own (not included in the price)

 Back to Cusco: You will descend to Aguas Calientes by bus (included) and later on, board the train by 4:22pm for the return trip to Cusco; stopping at the Ollantaytambo Station then getting picked up and driven to your hotel.

 The appeal of the SHORT INCA TRAIL TO MACHU PICCHU is the stunning reforging cultural show of Inca ruins, exotic side by side mountains, primitive lush vegetation and extraordinary ecological varieties.
 The trail goes through the National Park and enters through the Sun Gate with unforgettable views of Machu Picchu, through cloud pitted forest and finally into subtropical vegetation.
 Ending at the magnificent wonder of the world: Machu Picchu.